 All GIMBC students (PhD and MSc) are guaranteed full tuition waiver upon admission.

 In addition to full tuition waiver, all GIMBC students are eligible to apply for monthly stipend scholarship so your living expense can be covered.
-There are several sources of such scholarship for international students: 1) Taipei Medical University, 2) Taiwan's governmental agencies, of which there are three: the Ministry of Education (MOE), the Ministry of Science and Technology (MOST), and the Ministry of Foreign Affairs (MOFA), 3) GIMBC scholarship, and 4) Fulbright scholarship.
+There are several sources of such scholarship for international students: 1) Taipei Medical University, 2) Taiwan's governmental agencies, either from the Ministry of Education (MOE; for countries without diplomatic ties with Taiwan) or the Ministry of Foreign Affairs (MOFA; for countries with diplomatic ties with Taiwan), 3) GIMBC scholarship, and 4) Fulbright scholarship (USA only).

-All GIMBC applicants should apply for the TMU scholarship PLUS at least one external (e.g., governmental) scholarship, and then choose the one that is most beneficial to you (Note: external scholarships such as ones from MOE, MOST, and MOFA have better stipend).
+All GIMBC applicants should apply for the TMU scholarship PLUS at least one external (e.g., governmental) scholarship, and then choose the one that is most beneficial to you (Note: external scholarships such as ones from MOE and MOFA have better stipend).
 For GIMBC scholarship, you do not need to do anything as you are automatically considered as long as your have applied for the abovementioned scholarships (and retain proof).
 The stipend amount and available slots of GIMBC scholarship is dependent on each year's available funding.

 A brief introduction of the scholarships can be found below, and a more detailed description can be found on the TMU OGE website: https://oge.tmu.edu.tw/admission/fees-scholarships/#scholarships